 Let It Rest A Long Time

-You’ll also want to be uber patient and let it rest a long time so the flavor can develop – as in letting the dough rest anywhere from 8 hours and up to 48 hours after the initial kneading.
+You’ll also want to be uber patient and let it rest a long time so the flavor can develop—as in letting the dough rest anywhere from 8 hours to 48 hours after the initial kneading.
 This crucial step will allow for adequate fermentation, which in turn will guarantee superior (non-yeasty) flavor.

 Don’t Skimp On The Olive Oil

 Another crucial step is to be very generous with the olive oil.
-Pretty much every step involves some olive oil: it should be in the dough, used to grease the baking sheet, and brushed on the bread before it goes in the oven, and when it comes out!
+Almost every step involves some olive oil: it should be in the dough, used to grease the baking sheet, and brushed on the bread before it goes in the oven and when it comes out!

 Make A Brine